openresty/lua-nginx-module/README.markdown

 Just to name a few:

-* Mashup'ing and processing outputs of various Nginx upstream outputs (proxy, drizzle, postgres, redis, memcached, and etc) in Lua,
+* Mashup'ing and processing outputs of various Nginx upstream outputs (proxy, drizzle, postgres, redis, memcached, etc.) in Lua,
 * doing arbitrarily complex access control and security checks in Lua before requests actually reach the upstream backends,
 * manipulating response headers in an arbitrary way (by Lua)
 * fetching backend information from external storage backends (like redis, memcached, mysql, postgresql) and use that information to choose which upstream backend to access on-the-fly,